giladnavot/cibuildwheel/.swm/understanding-the-macos-build-process.m9s3z0rl.sw.md

 # Build Function

-The `build` function is the main entry point for the MacOS build process.
-It first retrieves the Python configurations using the `get_python_configurations` function.
+The <SwmToken path="/cibuildwheel/macos.py" pos="394:2:2" line-data="def build(options: Options, tmp_path: Path) -&gt; None:">`build`</SwmToken> function is the main entry point for the MacOS build process.
+It first retrieves the Python configurations using the <SwmToken path="/cibuildwheel/macos.py" pos="101:2:2" line-data="def get_python_configurations(">`get_python_configurations`</SwmToken> function.
 Then, it sets up the build environment and executes the build process for each Python configuration.
-If any error occurs during the build process, it raises a `FatalError`.
+If any error occurs during the build process, it raises a <SwmToken path="/cibuildwheel/errors.py" pos="8:2:2" line-data="class FatalError(BaseException):">`FatalError`</SwmToken>.

 ```python
 def build(options: Options, tmp_path: Path) -> None: